ferencpollai/sql_exploratory_data_analysis_project/README.md

 Designed as a portfolio project that highlights industry best practices in data engineering and analytics.

 ---
-## Project Requirements

-### Building the Data Warehouse (Data Engineering)

-### Objective:
-Develop a modern data warehouse using SQL Server to consolidate sales data, enabling analytical reporting and informed decision making.

-### Specifications:
--	**Data Sources**: Import data from two source systems (ERP and CRM) provided as CSV files.
--	**Data Quality**: Cleanse and resolve data quality issues prior to analysis.
--	**Integration**: Combine both sources into a single, user-friendly data model designed for analytical queries.
--	**Scope**: focus on the latest dataset only; historization of data is not required.
-- **Documentation**: Provide clear documentation of the data model to support both business stakeholders and analytics teams.

----

 ### BI: Analytics and Reporting (Data Analysis)